apache/mxnet/docs/tutorials/python/mnist.md

 # Handwritten Digit Recognition

-In this tutorial we’ll give you a step by step walk-through of how to build a hand written digit classifier using the MNIST dataset.
-This exercise is arguably the “Hello World” of Deep Learning.
+In this tutorial, we’ll give you a step by step walk-through of how to build a hand written digit classifier using the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
+For someone new to deep learning, this exercise is arguably the “Hello World” equivalent.

-MNIST, introduced in 1998 is a widely used dataset for hand written digit classification task.
+MNIST is a widely used dataset for the hand written digit classification task.
 It consists of 70,000 28×28 pixel grayscale images of hand written digits.
 The dataset is split into 60,000 training images and 10,000 test images.
 There are 10 classes (for each of the 10 digits).
-The task at hand is to train our model using the 60,000 training images and subsequently test the classification accuracy using the 10000 test images.
+The task at hand is to train our model using the 60,000 training images and subsequently test the classification accuracy using the 10,000 test images.

+Here are some sample images from the dataset.

 ![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/example/mnist.png)

 ## Loading Data

-We first fetch the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset
+We first fetch the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.

-The following code downloads and loads the images and the according labels into memory.
+The following code downloads and loads the images and the corresponding labels into memory.

 ```python
 import mxnet as mx
 mnist = mx.test_utils.get_mnist()
 ```

-Next we create data iterators for MXNet.
-A data iterator is the mechanism by which we feed input data into our training algorithm.
+Next, we create data iterators for MXNet.
+Data iterator is the mechanism by which we feed input data into our training algorithm.
 MXNet data iterators are designed with speed and efficiency in mind.
-In our case we'll configure the data iterator to feed examples in small batches.
-For MNIST data set, each example consists of an 28x28 image and the corresponding label.
+In our case, we'll configure the data iterator to feed examples in small batches.
+For MNIST dataset, each example consists of a 28x28 grayscale image and the corresponding label.

 Images are commonly represented by a 4-D matrix with shape `(batch_size, num_channels, width, height)`.
 For MNIST dataset, since the images are grayscale, there is only one color channel.
-Also the images are 28x28 pixels, so each image has width and height equal to 28.
-Therefore, the shape of input is `(batch_size, 2, 28, 28)`.
-Another important consideration
-is the order of input samples.
-When feeding training examples it is critical that we don't feed samples with same label in succession.
+Also, the images are 28x28 pixels, so each image has width and height equal to 28.
+Therefore, the shape of input is `(batch_size, 1, 28, 28)`.
+Another important consideration is the order of input samples.
+When feeding training examples it is critical that we don't feed samples with the same label in succession.
 Doing so can slow down training.
 Data iterators take care of this by randomly shuffling the inputs.
+Note that we only need to shuffle training data.
+The order does not matter for test data.

 ```python
 batch_size = 100